 Master of Teaching - Foreign Language

-The Curry School of Education is proud to offer a Master of Teaching (MT) degree with licensure and endorsement in Foreign Language with an emphasis in French, German, Spanish, or Latin (grades PreK-12).
+The School of Education and Human Development is proud to offer a Master of Teaching (M.T.) degree with licensure and endorsement in Foreign Language with an emphasis in French, German, Spanish, or Latin (grades PreK-12).
 This is a post-graduate program for those who have already completed an undergraduate degree.

 Summer (early June through August)